LucasWinkler/TurboGames/README.md

 7. Once you have finished creating your feature type:
 ```
-git checkout development
+git checkout develop
 git merge --no-f <feature-name>
 git branch -d <feature-name>
 git push
 ```

-This will (hopefully) switch to development, merge your feature branch into development, delete your feature branch and then push all changes to development.
+This will (hopefully) switch to develop, merge your feature branch into develop, delete your feature branch and then push all changes to develop.